 Index Tracker Continues To Flourish

-My lovable US Equity index tracker…if you’re a regular reader of my website, you’ll know I love ultra low fee U.S Equity index tracker funds.
-Even more so now Fidelity introduced their gamechanger 0% fee version.
+My lovable Vanguard US Equity Index Tracker…if you’re a regular reader of my website, you’ll know I love ultra-low fee U.S Equity index tracker funds.
+Even more so now Fidelity offers its 0% fee version.
 (The Zero Fund is currently only available in the USA with no announced plans of a UK version yet, but Vanguard UK’s US Equity Fund version only charges a 0.10% fee).

 Most investors I speak with simply don’t understand the huge advantages a low fee index tracker offers.
 Financial advisers rarely offer their clients an index tracker arguing that managed funds are superior because fund managers are the expert stock pickers.
 The long-term US Equity index tracker return numbers don’t lie.
 Managed funds pay financial advisers far greater commissions and fees so it’s easy to see why advisers rarely ever recommend index trackers to their clients.
 It’s one of the biggest issues with the financial advising world.

 Recently my American friend asked me to look at some funds her adviser wanted to invest her money into.
 It’s an interesting case study so I thought I would post the charts here and it may give you a good reason to analyse your own portfolio.